roymor1/OptimalStrategiesAgainstGenerativeAttacks/README.md

 See requirements.txt for the required packages to using this repo.
 ## Usage
 ### Game value plots
-In this section we describe how to use the theoretic game value functions and plot several game value plots as seen in the paper and presentation.
+In this section, we describe how to use the theoretic game value functions and plot several game value plots as seen in the paper and presentation.
 * To print out the game value for a specific assignment of m,n,k,d, run for example the following command line:
 ```console
 $ python theory/theoretic_game_value.py -m 1 -n 5 -k 10 -d 10